 In 1960, Soviet military space forces were reorganized into the 3rd Department of the Main Missile Directorate of the Ministry of Defence.

-In 1964, Soviet space assets became a part of the new Soviet Strategic Rocket Forces Central Directorate of Space Assets.
+In 1964, Soviet military space forces became a part of the new Soviet Strategic Rocket Forces Central Directorate of Space Assets.

-In 1967, the Anti-Ballistic Missile and Anti-Space Defense Forces of the Soviet Air Defense Forces were established.
+Established in 1967, the Anti-Ballistic Missile and Anti-Space Defense Forces of the Soviet Air Defense Forces were responsible for space surveillance and defense operations.

 In 1970, the Strategic Rocket Forces Central Directorate of Space Assets was renamed the Main Directorate of Space Assets.